The Simons Observatory: Magnetic Shielding Measurements for the Universal Multiplexing Module: Results

 Apart from the overall sensitivity with different magnetic shielding configurations, we also studied the spatial variation of pickup from individual resonator channels across the array.
 Fig.~\ref{fig:array_plot} shows the array plot of the magnetic sensitivity of each resonator channel when the prototype UMM is assembled with the aluminum clamp.
 Higher pickup is found on the resonator channels near the outside of the UMM and the edges of the $\mu$mux chips.
 The latter is due to the asymmetry of the environment near edge channels as discussed in \cite{connors21}.

 While all the screws inside the footprint of the UMM are brass, stainless steel type 304 screws are used for the exterior vertices.
 To test if these screws were causing the higher pickup around the outside of the UMM, we compared the magnetic sensitivity before and after switching one of the internal brass screws to a stainless steel one with the expectation that this would increase the pickup near that screw.
-No significant change in pickup was observed, so it is unlikely that the hardware is to blame.
-It is possible that the higher pickup around the edges merely reflects the complicated shape of the magnetic fields as they are routed around the superconducting clamp.
+No significant change in pickup was observed in channels physically close to the screw, so it is unlikely that the hardware is causing significant magnetic pickup.
+It is possible that the higher pickup around the edges reflects the complicated shape of the magnetic fields as they are routed around the superconducting clamp.